philzook58/philzook58.github.io/_posts/2023-10-19-python-itp.md

 ## Commutativity of Addition

-As a toy example to demonstrate some ideas, here I prove the commutativity of peano addition using an induction axiom schema.
+As a toy example to demonstrate some ideas, here I prove the commutativity of Peano addition using an induction axiom schema.
 This is not possible for Z3 on it's own.

 Of course, this is very easy using built in arithmetic.